-PayPal statistics show that there’s a scale upon which companies get their hands on this valuable data, with more than 200 companies acquiring detailed personal information such as the user’s full name and gender, primarily for marketing and PR purposes.
+PayPal facts show that there’s a scale upon which companies get their hands on this valuable data.
+More than 200 companies acquire detailed personal information, such as the user’s full name and gender, primarily for marketing and PR purposes.

 You could use anything from the US Dollar, the British Pound Sterling, the Euro, and the Russian Ruble to the Czech Koruna, the Swiss Franc, and the Japanese Yen.

 What’s more, as a truly international company, PayPal also has 44 offices across 23 countries.

 31. Does PayPal report to the IRS?
 Yes, if the conditions are met.